guptarajesh/CodeIgnitor-3.2-Login-Register-Dashboard-CRUD-Operations/README.md

 Create Database and Import database tables in your created database.
 Exported .sql file available at DB folder of repositry.

 ## Wiki
-Please view the [wiki](https://github.com/guptarajesh/Laravel-6.2-Login-Register-Dashboard-CRUD-Operations) for a list of features. <br>
+Please view the [wiki](https://github.com/guptarajesh/CodeIgnitor-3.2-Login-Register-Dashboard-CRUD-Operations) for a list of features. <br>

 ## Issues
-If you come across any issues please [report them here](https://github.com/guptarajesh/Laravel-6.2-Login-Register-Dashboard-CRUD-Operations) . <br>
+If you come across any issues please [report them here](https://github.com/guptarajesh/CodeIgnitor-3.2-Login-Register-Dashboard-CRUD-Operations) . <br>

 ###  Donate & Contributing:

-Lets build it together I will be glad if you consider contribute to the Laravel Booking project!
+Lets build it together I will be glad if you consider contribute to the CodeIgnitor 3.2 CRUD based Admin Dashboard project!
 Please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future to, <b>Rajesh Gupta</b> at gupta.software@gmail.com <br>

 Please donate for my site hosting and domain expences at <b>Paypal</b>- gupta.software@gmail.com     <br>